arista-eosplus/ztpserver/docs/config.rst

       -h, --help            show this help message and exit --version, -v         Displays the version information
-      --conf CONF, -c CONF  Specifies the configuration file to use (bash)# ztps --conf /var/ztps.conf
+      --conf CONF, -c CONF  Specifies the configuration file to use --validate FILENAME   Runs a validation check on neighbordb --debug               Enables debug output to the STDOUT (bash)# ztps --conf /var/ztps.conf

 If the global configuration file is updated, the server must be restarted in order to pick up the new configuration.